bdb-opensource/soldr/README.md

 1. Ugly: Create a single, huge, **messy** .sln that contains all our .csproj projects, and specify all dependencies as project dependencies.
 2. Manually: build each .sln, copy files over to the next .sln and build it, repeating the process until all dependencies are built.
-3. Cosln: Use an automatic tool to build (or generate an MSBuild file) correctly and quickly.
+3. Soldr: Use an automatic tool to build (or generate an MSBuild file) correctly and quickly.

 ## Features